omeirnore/VirtualMachine-Creation/README.md

 <h1>Creating Windows and Linux Virtual Machines in Microsoft Azure</h1>

-This is a step-by-step tutorial that walks you through creating both Windows and Linux Virtual Machines (VMs) using the Microsoft Azure portal.
+This is a step-by-step Project that walks you through creating both Windows and Linux Virtual Machines (VMs) using the Microsoft Azure portal.
 It's designed for beginners in IT and cybersecurity to gain hands-on experience with cloud infrastructure.
 <h2>🧰 Prerequisites</h2>

 - A free or paid <a href="https://azure.microsoft.com/en-us/free/">Microsoft Azure account</a>